 A lot of my books are available on Okadabooks.
 I also sell some directly in PDF.
 So for that, I can be reached via email HERE.

 My books are all in e-copies.
 I haven't ventured into hard copy publishing yet.
-But it's something I have in my to do list, and hope to accomplish, when the time is right.
+But it's something I have on my to-do list, and hope to accomplish when the time is right.
 In other words, when I have a lot of followers who will be interested in hard copies.

 10/ How can readers get in touch with you?